• Skip to main content

 The code required a reference to Microsoft XML (my latest version is v6.0):

-The Report Definitions are stored as strings within User-defined cells in the document’s ShapeSheet:
+The Report Definitions, of any report that is saved in the document, are stored as strings within User-defined cells in the document’s ShapeSheet:

 The code parses the XML text to create objects for each field in each report, then presents them in a form for you to select display names to edit.